Morris Minor – Travelor

 The Morris Minor (1929-1932) was featured in several models:

-A 20 HP Fabric Saloon, four-seat Tourer, Sports Coupe and the best-selling two seater with dickey seat.
-This model was powered by a four-cylinder in-line 1548 cc, 11.9 HP water-cooled engine, designed with 69.5 MM bore X 102 MM stroke aluminum alloy pistons.
-Additional specifications were a three-speed gear box, spiral-gear driven camshaft, coil ignition and a four-wheel, cable operated brake system.
+A 20 HP Fabric Saloon, four-seat Tourer, Sports Coupe, and the best-selling two-seater with dickey seat.
+This model’s 11.9 HP water-cooled engine powered by a four-cylinder in-line 1548 cc, designed with 69.5 MM bore X 102 MM stroke aluminum alloy pistons.
+Additional specifications included a three-speed gearbox, spiral-gear-driven camshaft, coil ignition, and a four-wheel, cable-operated brake system.

 1955 Morris Minor Ute